DS2L/Proof-of-Phishing-Smart-Contracts/README.md

 ## `tx_history` file format

 Each `tx_history` file contains two example hashes (called `hash1` and `hash2` in this dataset).
-Each hash section lists the sequence of smart-contract-level state messages (SM) observed in the trace.
+Each hash section lists the sequence of smart-contract-level state messages (SM) observed in the verification.

 ### Example